kopecmartin/ansible-role-refstack-client/README.md

 # ansible-role-refstack-client

+The project has been moved upstream to https://opendev.org/x/ansible-role-refstack-client

 ## About
 It's an ansible playbook for running [refstack-client](https://opendev.org/osf/refstack-client).
 It can be useful in automation where this role can be included in other playbooks.